 FAQ on USA and PubMed

-FAQ – In light of the new US administration and concerns about its impact on operations at the National Institutes of Health (NIH) and the United States Library of Medicine (NLM).
+FAQ – In light of the US administration and concerns about its impact on operations at the National Institutes of Health (NIH) and the United States Library of Medicine (NLM).

 Information about some of these databases available through the University Library.